front-end-intermediate/ExpressJSReact-retired/readme.md

 Routing is the ability to move between different parts of an application when a user enters a URL or clicks an element (link, button, icon, image etc) within the application.

-Up until this point, you have dealt with simple projects that do not require transitioning from one view to another, thus, you are yet to interact with Routing in React.
+Up until this point, you have dealt with simple projects that do not require transitioning from one view to another.
+You have yet to work with Routing in React.

 npm import [reach router](https://reach.tech/router) and import the router into App.

+_Note_: be sure you are cd'ed into the client directory before installing React related packages.

 `npm i @reach/router`

+Configure App.js for routing:

 ```js
 import React, { useState, useEffect } from "react";